munificent/craftinginterpreters/book/calls-and-functions.md

 When a function returns a value, that value will be on top of the stack.
 We're about to discard the called function's entire stack window, so we pop that off and hang on to it first.
 Then we discard the CallFrame for the returning function.
-If that was the very last CallFrame, it means we've finished executing the top level code and the entire program is done, so we exit the interpreter.
+If it is the very last CallFrame, it means we've finished executing the top level code and the entire program is done, so we exit the interpreter.

-Otherwise, we need to clean up the callee's leftover bits on the stack.
-We discard all of the stack slots used by the called function for its local variables and parameters.
-We're also done with the arguments that the callee placed on the stack.
-In short, the top of the stack ends up being right at the beginning of the returning function's stack window.
-Everything below that point is still live slots used by the caller that we're returning to.
+Otherwise, we discard all of the slots the callee was using its local variables and parameters.
+That includes the same slots the caller used to pass the arguments.
+Now that the call is done, the caller doesn't need them anymore.
+This means the top of the stack ends up right at the beginning of the returning function's stack window.

 **todo: illustrate**

 We push the return value back onto the stack at that new lower location.
-Then we update the `run()` function's cached copy of the current frame pointer.
-Just like when we began a call, in the next iteration of the bytecode dispatch loop, it will read `ip` from that frame and execution will jump back to the caller, right where it left off immediately after the `OP_CALL` instruction.
+Then we update the `run()` function's cached pointer to the current frame.
+Just like when we began a call, on the next iteration of the bytecode dispatch loop, the VM will read `ip` from that frame and execution will jump back to the caller, right where it left off immediately after the `OP_CALL` instruction.

 Note that we assume here that the function *did* actually return a value, but